forwchen/vlad/README.md

 Original MATLAB implementation: [https://github.com/Relja/netvlad]()

-Currently this code works with Theano 0.7.1a1.
+Currently this code works with Theano 0.7.1a1 and Lasagne v0.1.